 After we made our predictions on the numbers in the jar, we then poured them out and counted them together.
 Amazingly, our predictions were almost exactly the number in the jar!

-If this seems to be a little easy, then try a different approach — use 25 items rather than 10 in the small container.
+If this version of the Halloween math activity seems to be a little easy, then try a different approach — use 25 items rather than 10 in the small container.
 Or change up your containers so that they have a different width compared to the Mason jars.
 We also tried this, and it was equally as fun to try to guess the number, by trying to estimate how many might be inside.
 Another idea, which also builds “number sense,” is to make the questions multiple choice….
 “Here’s 10 items.
 Do you think there are 50, 100, or 500 inside the jar?”

 This was such a fun activity!
 What other fun ways have you used Halloween goodies to make them educational?